 More from Sunaina.

 I attended the American International School of Calcutta (AISC) before attending AIS in New Delhi.
-AISC just had their first-ever Reunion Weekend, 14-16 July 2006, and it was very, very successful!
+AISC just had their first-ever Reunion Weekend, 14-16 July 2006, and it appeared to be successful!

-We met in Philadelphia, Pennsylvania, and pretty much took over the downtown Historic District!
-We had our "Ice-Breaker Party" on Friday night at the hotel, ate our big Saturday night dinner at a nearby Indian restaurant, and had our "So-Long, Farewell Brunch" on Sunday at the hotel.
+Everyone met in Philadelphia, Pennsylvania, and pretty much took over the downtown Historic District!
+We had our "Meet-N-Greet" reception on Friday night at the hotel, had our big Saturday night "AISC Family" dinner at a nearby Indian restaurant, and had our "So-Long, Farewell Brunch" on Sunday at the hotel.
 That time period in Calcutta, in the late 60's, is now a small sliver in our lives; but the turnout showed that it had a huge impact on all of us.

-It was really fun to see the "children" in us come back to life as we talked about AISC...Calcutta...India, in general...
-You could see everyone re-connecting while reminiscing.
-Alums were pulling out old photos, yearbooks, and memorabilia; there was a lot of laughing; there were tons of photo flashing and we even had several "class photo sessions!"
+It was really fun to notice hardly any time had passed by between us as we talked about AISC...Calcutta...India, in general...
+You could see everyone reconnecting while reminiscing.
+Alumni were pulling out old photos, yearbooks, and memorabilia; there was a lot of laughing; there were tons of photo flashing; and we even had several "class photo sessions!"

-Along with me being a student who attended both AISC and AIS-Delhi were Alan Egler ('74) and Barbara McCabe ('76).
-It was truly an amazing and fun reunion.
+Along with myself being a student who attended both AISC and AIS-Delhi were Alan Egler ('74) and Barbara McCabe ('76).
+It was truly an amazing and fun experience.

 Editors note: In addition to being the organizer of the Calcutta reunion, Mary is class secretary for AIS New Delhi Class of 1974.
 She has done a tremendous job getting biographies from many of her New Delhi classmates, and also keeps a list of her classmates still needing to be "found."
 Thank you, Mary!